hvianna/audioMotion-analyzer/README.md

 Returns a number between 0 and 1, representing the instant "energy" of the frequency spectrum.
 Updated on every animation frame.

-This value is obtained by a simple average of the amplitudes of currently displayed frequency bands, and roughly represents how loud/busy the spectrum is at a given moment.
+The energy value is obtained by a simple average of the amplitudes of currently displayed frequency bands, and roughly represents how loud/busy the spectrum is at a given moment.

-Use this inside the [onCanvasDraw](#oncanvasdraw-function) callback, for example, for rendering additional visual effects.
+You can use this inside your callback function to create additional visual effects.
+For usage example see the [*onCanvasDraw* documentation](#oncanvasdraw-function).

 See also [`peakEnergy`](#peakenergy-number-read-only).